pyllyukko/harden.yml/README.md

    * GID 1005 for [CONFIG_GRKERNSEC_TPE_TRUSTED_GID](https://en.wikibooks.org/wiki/Grsecurity/Appendix/Grsecurity_and_PaX_Configuration_Options#GID_for_TPE-trusted_users)
    * GID 1006 for [CONFIG_GRKERNSEC_SYMLINKOWN_GID](https://en.wikibooks.org/wiki/Grsecurity/Appendix/Grsecurity_and_PaX_Configuration_Options#GID_for_users_with_kernel-enforced_SymlinksIfOwnerMatch)
    * GID 1007 for [GRKERNSEC_AUDIT_GID](https://en.wikibooks.org/wiki/Grsecurity/Appendix/Grsecurity_and_PaX_Configuration_Options#GID_for_auditing) (not in use)

-   * You can also utilize the above groups with sudo, so the allowed users don't have the permissions by default:
+You can also utilize the above grsec groups with sudo, so the allowed users don't have the permissions by default:

 	ADMINS ALL=(:grsec_tpe) NOPASSWD: /usr/bin/newgrp

 ### Configures services